 Connecting kids at school, or helping them connect at home, is critical not just for their education now, but to prepare them for an increasingly technical and competitive U.S. economy.

-The cable industry has invested more than $300 million nationally in broadband adoption programs.
+The cable industry nationally has invested more than $650 million in digital literacy training and awareness since 2011.

-More than 1.5 million families in the U.S. have been connected through broadband adoption programs.
+More than 10 million consumers have been connected to the internet through low-cost broadband programs.

 Among these programs:

-Cable ONE launched Chromebooks for Kids in 2014 with the goal to improve education through the use of technology.
-The program has since donated 900 Chromebooks (as of October 2018) to Title 1 elementary schools in Cable ONE communities that may otherwise have not had access to this technology.
+Sparklight launched Chromebooks for Kids in 2014 with the goal to improve education through the use of technology.
+The program has since donated 1,500 Chromebooks (as of September 2020) to Title 1 elementary schools in the company’s service areas that may otherwise have not had access to this technology.

 Charter Spectrum Internet Assist, launched in November 2016, targets families with students who participate in the National School Lunch Program and seniors aged 65 and older who receive Supplemental Security Income program benefits.

-Since 2011, Comcast’s Internet Essentials nationally has connected more than 6 million low-income Americans to the internet, as well as provided more than $550 million of support for digital literacy training, benefiting over 8.5 million people (seven-year report, 2018).
-In addition, the company has sold more than 85,000 heavily subsidized computers.
+Since 2011, Comcast’s Internet Essentials nationally has connected more than 8 million low-income Americans to the internet, as well as provided more than $700 million of support for digital literacy training, benefiting over 8.5 million people.
+In addition, the company has sold more than 135,000 free or affordable subsidized computers.

 In partnership with dozens of local nonprofit organizations, Comcast also conducts Digital Connectors, a year-long course that provides digital literacy training to students three times per week at a local school, community center or other facility.